ppy/osu-wiki/news/2022/2022-09-18-project-loved-september-2022.md

 240 BPM, 2:27 | 6.41★\
 *description written by ::-Kazu-::{ user=920861 }*

-At this point one could say there's two major traits that come to mind every time we feature a map by ::Ulqui::{ user=1263669 } or [Myckoll](https://osu.ppy.sh/users/554976) (and in this case, both!).
+At this point one could say there's two major traits that come to mind every time we feature a map by ::Ulqui::{ user=1263669 } or ::Myckoll::{ user=554976 } (and in this case, both!).

 First and the most obvious is the sheer amount of SV changes (and pretty high ones at that) these two use in order to keep players on their toes and emphasize the intensity of the song through note scroll speed, almost reaching Hard Rock territory most of the time.